nyu-ossd-s20/project-evaluation/OpenStates_evaluation.md

 1. Does the repository have tests?
 If so, are the code contributors expected to write tests for newly added code? <br>

+It would not appear if contributors are expected to write tests but they are expected to test their code.

 ## Code and Design Documentation
 1. Is there clear documentation in the code itself? <br>

+There is very little if any documentation in the random sample of code I have looked at.

 1. Is there documentation about the design?  <br>

+There is clear documentation about the design in the docs.

 ## Activity Level